 raw electronics

-The MCP4251 is a digital potentiometer that allows resistance to be adjusted electronically via a microcontroller, providing a precise and programmable alternative to traditional mechanical potentiometers.
+The MCP4251 is a dual digital potentiometer that allows resistance to be adjusted programmatically via a microcontroller, providing an alternative to traditional mechanical potentiometers.
+The chip typically exists in 5kΩ, 10kΩ, 50kΩ and 100kΩ versions.
+The MCP4251-103 for example has 10kΩ and with 8 bit this results in 10.000 / 256 = 39Ω increments.

 Materials Needed